Pandit Taranath

 On the third track of our digital album TABLA, he talks a little about himself and his gurus.
 This release is a rare gem since he hardly did any recordings.
 Pandit Taranath is also taking an active part in our two albums “Live at Trinity Club – Bombay 1967” and “Tal Ashta Mangal/Trital – Bombay 1967” where he is playing the harmonium, reciting and leading his young disciples Sadanand Naimpalli and Mohan Balvalli thru some very exciting tabla stuff.

 Pandit Taranath was also a great pakhawaj player, having played with all the members of the illustrious Dagar family.
-We will be releasing a recording where he accompanies the great beenkar Ustad Zia Mohiuddin Dagar (in fact its a rare thing in itself that he is playing the lehra for the tabla solo – on sitar!) later this year as part of the celebrations that will held under the auspices of the Peshkar Foundation which Panditji himself started and which is carried on by his disciples.
-There will be concerts on the march 7-6 in Bombay as well as later during the year in his birthplace Mangalore, in Panjim and Poona.
+We have released a recording where he accompanies the great beenkar Ustad Zia Mohiuddin Dagar (in fact its a rare thing in itself that Ustad is playing the lehra for the tabla solo – on sitar!) as part of the celebrations that will held under the auspices of the Peshkar Foundation which Panditji himself started and which is carried on by his disciples.
+There were concerts on the march 7-6 in Bombay as well as later during the year in his birthplace Mangalore, in Panjim and Poona where many of us disciples played.

 More information on Pandit Taranath’s career in teaching and playing (including an impressive list of artists he accompanied that includes all the great musicians of the 20th century) Wikipedia and here is an article from 1990 about him from The Illustrated Weekly of India